nesjett/unreal-engine-crawling-system/docs/faq.md

 Having said that, you game might require higher levels of optimization or more specific ways to work.
 For those cases, you can reach out on the :simple-discord: [Discord support channel](https://discord.com/channels/685799359308365851/685799359765676064) to ask for guidance.

+## Can I have different Characters with different properties?

+Yes!
+You can add the crawling movement component to each character that you want to give the hability to crawl.
+There, you can set different parameters, like speed, backwards movement, etc.

 ## Does the system work for rolled/twisted grounds?

 The best conditions for the system are flat grounds.